-- ➤ U.C.P is committed to prohibiting the use of food as a reward, unless incorporated into an activity that promotes positive nutrition messages (such as a guest chef or field trip to a farm). - > Teachers and other school personnel will not deny or require physical activity as a means of punishment.

-6. Guidelines for All Foods and Beverages Available During the School Day
+- ➤ UCP of Central Florida is committed to prohibiting the use of food as a reward, or the withholding of a food as a punishment. - Teachers and other school personnel will not deny or require physical activity as a means of punishment. - 6.
+Guidelines for All Foods and Beverages Available During the School Day

-U.C.P shall operate and provide food service in accordance with USDA's National School Lunch Program (NSLP) standards and applicable laws and regulations of the state of Florida.
+UCP of Central Florida shall operate and provide food service in accordance with USDA's National School Lunch Program (NSLP) standards and applicable laws and regulations of the state of Florida.
 The guidelines for reimbursable school meals shall not be less restrictive than regulations and guidance issued by USDA.